 I recall the first time I had this Ramen Noodle Salad.
 It was at a school potluck to start the new year.
 Am I ever glad I gravitated toward this particular salad amongst all the others on that table, because I fell in love.
 Then went back for more.

-In a crowded gym of a hundred, I tracked down the person that brought this Asian Salad and they happily passed over the recipe.
+In a crowded gym of a hundred, I tracked down the person that brought a big batch of this Asian Salad, and it was a crowd pleaser.
+They happily passed over the recipe onto me.

-Since then, every time that I’ve served this salad to guests or have taken it to a potluck, there’s been the same requests.
-To me that’s a sign of a potluck winner.
+Since then, every time that I’ve served this salad to guests or have taken it to a potluck, there’s been the same requests for the recipe for this perfect salad.
+To me the rave reviews are the ultimate sign of a potluck winner and a great side dish.

 Since this was the first question my kids asked before eating this salad, I thought I should include it here as well.
 My answer, is that they aren’t the healthiest, but there’s worse as with anything.